MyHealthyLife/MyHealthyLifeMobile/README.md

 - a *WebView* which contains the pages of the [Web Application](https://github.com/MyHealthyLife/MyHealthyLifeWeb "").
 - A background service which read the amount of steps from the step-counter of the smart-phone and sends it automatically two times a day.

+A compiled version of this App is available at: [https://github.com/MyHealthyLife/MyHealthyLifeMobile/releases/tag/0.1](https://github.com/MyHealthyLife/MyHealthyLifeMobile/releases/tag/0.1 "")

 ## 2.Application Implementation

 #### 2.1 WebView